Coronavirus: Employees: work changes

 For arrangements involving home working, there are potential tax implications to be aware of, including:

 - Tax relief for work-related expenses for the employee – whether at the flat rate or based on actual expenses if evidence is kept.
-See our guidance here for more information (note, we assume that HMRC will accept the coronavirus situation as one where you were 'required' to work from home, meaning that a deduction for unreimbursed expenses is available – we will try and confirm this with them).
+See our guidance here for more information (HMRC have confirmed on a government list of rules that have been relaxed to help support business they will accept the coronavirus situation as one where you were 'required' to work from home).

 - Possible exposure of home to business rates instead of council tax – see here for more information (although this is unlikely if there is just minor 'business' use).